Whidbey plane crash investigators identify potential wreckage on seafloor

 NTSB Board Member Tom Chapman said Tuesday that locating the wreckage is imperative to the investigation into the crash, including determining the cause.

 “We don’t know the cause of the accident at this point.
-It could be related to a system failure or a mechanical failure or some other factor related to the aircraft, but we don’t know that and without evidence it;’ll be a challenge,” Chapman said late Tuesday.
+It could be related to a system failure or a mechanical failure or some other factor related to the aircraft, but we don’t know that and without evidence it’ll be a challenge,” Chapman said late Tuesday.

 NTSB previously worked with divers and surface crews provided by the Washington Department of Fish and Wildlife before teaming with NOAA to use sonar on Thursday.